Sharknado 2: The Second One: Broadcast

 The sequel was broadcast on SyFy on July 30, 2014.
 In the UK, Australia and other countries, it was broadcast just minutes behind the US premiere, in most cases on each country's respective SyFy channel.
 Upon airing, the film was watched by 3.9 million viewers, with 1.6 million in the 18–49 demographic.

 Fathom Events released the film for one night in theaters across the United States on August 21, 2014.

 Tie-in merchandise

 Two pieces of tie-in merchandise were released to coincide with the release of Sharknado 2.
 Sharknado: The Video Game, an endless runner video game, was released on July 20, 2014 to mostly negative reviews.
 A comedic survival guide entitled How to Survive a Sharknado and Other Unnatural Disasters (the book that Tara Reid's character was to promote in the film) was released through Three Rivers Press on July 8, 2014.

+Franchise

 Sequels

 July 2014 SyFy announced that there would be a Sharknado 3: Oh Hell No! premiering 22 July 2015 taking place in Washington, D.C., and Orlando, FL.